 MJO Index -- Information The MJO index illustrated on the next several slides is the CPC version of the Wheeler and Hendon index (2004, hereafter WH2004).
 Wheeler M. and H. Hendon, 2004: An All-Season Real-Time Multivariate MJO Index: Development of an Index for Monitoring and Prediction, Monthly Weather Review, 132, 1917-1932.
 The methodology is very similar to that described in WH2004 but does not include the linear removal of ENSO variability associated with a sea surface temperature index.
 The methodology is consistent with that outlined by the U.S. CLIVAR MJO Working Group.
 Gottschalck et al. 2010: A Framework for Assessing Operational Madden-Julian Oscillation Forecasts: A CLIVAR MJO Working Group Project, Bull.
 Amer.
 Met.
 Soc., 91, 1247-1258.
 The index is based on a combined Empirical Orthogonal Function (EOF) analysis using fields of near-equatorially-averaged 850-hPa and 200-hPa zonal wind and outgoing longwave radiation (OLR).
-MJO Index - Recent Evolution The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes
+MJO Index - Recent Evolution

 The triangular areas indicate the location of the enhanced phase of the MJO Counter-clockwise motion is indicative of eastward propagation.
 Large dot most recent observation.
-Distance from the origin is proportional to MJO strength Line colors distinguish different months

-During the past two to three weeks, the RMM index continued to indicate weak MJO activity.
+Distance from the origin is proportional to MJO strength Line colors distinguish different months During the past two to three weeks, the RMM index continued to indicate weak MJO activity.

 MJO Index - Historical Daily Time Series Time series of daily MJO index amplitude for the last few years.
 Plot puts current MJO activity in recent historical context.

-GFS Ensemble (GEFS) MJO Forecast

-RMM1 and RMM2 values for the most recent 40 days and forecasts from the GFS ensemble system (GEFS) for the next 15 days

-light gray shading: 90% of forecasts

-dark gray shading: 50% of forecasts

-The GEFS depicts a weak MJO signal persisting into early April.
+GFS Ensemble (GEFS) MJO Forecast RMM1 and RMM2 values for the most recent 40 days and forecasts from the GFS ensemble system (GEFS) for the next 15 days light gray shading: 90% of forecasts dark gray shading: 50% of forecasts The GEFS depicts a weak MJO signal persisting into mid-April.
 Yellow Lines - 20 Individual Members Green Line - Ensemble Mean